-- 1 1/2 cups water
+- 1 cup water

 For the cocktail:

-- 2 large mint leaves
+- 2 large mint leaves, torn

 - club soda

-For the simple syrup:
+For the strawberry rhubarb simple syrup:

 - Place a cheese cloth or fine mesh strainer over a medium mixing bowl and pour strawberry rhubarb mixture into the cheese cloth or strainer.
 Use a wooden spoon to press down on the mixture to strain.
 Once you’ve extracted as much liquid as possible, store the remaining fruit pulp in the fridge for future use.
-Add the syrup to a bottle or jar to store.

 For the cocktail: